novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-49.md

 'Is this a strategy?'

-He suspected a negotiation tactic.
+He suspected this is a negotiation tactic.

 Kim Ah-young, representing 【Sejong】 and 【Guseong】, might be offering the news service in exchange for finding out Nostradamus's identity.